ML4Society/seminars/README.md

-# Application of Machine Learning in Social Sciences at the OII
+# Machine Learning in Social Sciences at the OII

 Welcome to the seminar talks on application of Machine Learning in Social Sciences taking place at the Oxford Internet Institute, University of Oxford.
 If you would like to present or have a suggestion please contact Dr Adam Mahdi (adam.mahdi@oii.ox.ac.uk).
 Currently the seminars are taking place in the hybrid format on Thursdays at 14.00.